 This really has been a wonderful experience for me and for them.
 I think it offers ways to reward both behavior and character accomplishments.

-They have a full jar of rocks, mine takes about 3-5 days to fill up it seems.
-Before we started the filling up, we all sat down and came up with a list of things that they would enjoy getting for an award.
-We came up with about 25 things to choose from.
-Some had 30-minute stamps on them and some an hour.
+They already have full jars of rocks!
+It takes them about 3-5 days to fill one up it seems.
+Before we started, we all sat down and came up with a list of things that they would enjoy as their reward.
+We came up with about 25 activities that last either half an hour or a full hour.

-For my kid’s age I told them when their jar is full, they can pick either 2 30 minute things or one-hour thing.
-We had a lot of fun coming up with the things.
-The only one that costs money (ice cream break) and that’s because my husband suggested it😊 Things we came up with were: playing blocks, playing class, riding bikes in the front for an hour, painting nails, watch favorite show and cuddle, cook a recipe together, go to the park.
+When their jar is full, my kids are allowed to pick either two 30-minute rewards or a one-hour reward.
+We had a lot of fun coming up with the activities!
+They don’t have to be expensive either; the only one that costs money is an ice cream break.
+Some of the things we came up with were: playing blocks, playing classroom, riding bikes for an hour, painting nails, watching their favorite show and cuddling, cooking a recipe together, and going to the park.

-The first week went extremely smoothly for us, and they are still very excited and motivated about it, the reason I like this, is that it isn’t the same thing over and over, it adds a different flavor and you can adjust as you go, depending on what your kids struggling with.
+The first week went very smoothly for us.
+They are still very excited and motivated about it!
+One of the main reasons why I like this is that it isn’t the same thing over and over.
+You can adjust the rewards system as you go depending on what your kids struggling with.

-This week I’m making sure we get rocks when we don’t fight to put a jacket or packing your jacket in your backpack!
+This week, I’m giving out rocks when we don’t fight to put on a jacket or pack it in their backpack!

-Kids have already turned in their first completed jar for playing blocks, classroom, and an ice cream date!
+The kids have already turned in their first completed jars and chose to play blocks, play classroom, and go on an ice cream date!

 Be sure to:

-- Make the rocks a part of everyday life, it’s in a public place, so it should be easy to slip the rocks in throughout the day
+- Make the rocks a part of everyday life!
+Even if you’re in a public place, it should be easy to hand out rocks throughout the day.

-- Use rock language “ You Rock” “That’s definitely a Rock” “Let’s earn some rocks during bedtime”
+- Use rock language.
+Say things like, “you rock,” “that’s definitely a rock,” and “Let’s earn some rocks during bedtime.”

-- Let all parenting figures, babysitters, and grandparents use it!
-We are blended family, so it’s awesome to allow step-dad to reward them and build their want to listen to him as well
+- Invite all parenting figures, babysitters, and grandparents to use Reward Rocks!
+We are a blended family, so it’s awesome to let step-dad reward them and grow their relationship together.

 Be sure NOT to:

-- Make it a competition between siblings, this is a sure way to de-motivate your kids and kill their spirit
+- Make it a competition between siblings.
+This is a surefire way to de-motivate your kids and kill their spirit.

-- Take rocks out of the jar as a consequence.
-Use separate logical consequences for active poor choices.
+- Take the rocks out of the jar as a consequence.
+Use separate logical consequences for poor choices and bad behavior.
 The rocks should only be associated with positivity.

-- Be on your phone, talk about chores, be distracted with dinner on the stove, other siblings
+- Be on your phone, talk about chores, or be distracted when you are rewarding your kids.

-I hope you and your family enjoy the making and granting of reward rocks as much as we have.
-If you could use some help coming up with how to get started feel free to book a free consult with me here.
+I hope you and your family enjoy Reward Rocks as much as we have!
+If you need help getting started or want to learn more about positive reinforcement, book a free consultation with me.
 I would love to hear the different spins you creative parents have on it!
 Have a rocking week!